ferasn/notes2/IIB/Side_Notes_On_IIB_Dev_10.md

 * Parse timing and validation:
     - Message Validation:
+      * Can be on input message or output message depending on the node type.
+See: https://www.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/ac00400_.html
         a.
 "None": The default value.
 No validation is performed.
         b.
 "Content", "Content and Value" : are the same for SOAP, DFDL, and XMLNSC domains.
 It makes a difference for MRM domain.
         c.
 "Inherit" : (The default for output nodes) available in some nodes other than input nodes.
 It inherites the validation properties of the input message.